Lhunzhub County, also known as “Lhundrub County“, means “a place formed naturally” in Tibetan.

 Reting Monastery is located in Tanggu Township 88 kilometers away from the county seat and 155 kilometers away from Lhasa.
-It was founded in 1057 and was the first temple of the “Kadampa” in Tibet.
-“Reting” means “to eradicate all worries and continue to detach from the Three Realms of Samsara”.
+It was founded in 1057 AD and was the first temple of “Kadam pa” in Tibet.
+“Reting” means “to eradicate all worries and continue to detach from the Three Realms of Samsara”

 Dalong Monastery, also known as “Dalong Gongba” or “Taklung Monastery “, is located in Pondo Township.
-It was built in 1180 AD, and it belong to the Dalong Kagyu School, which promotes the teachings of the Kagyu pa, and it is also the ancestral temple of the Dalong Kagyu School;
+It was built in 1180 AD, and it belong to Dalong Kagyu Pa, which promotes teachings of Kagyu pa, and it is also the ancestral temple of Dalong Kagyu

 Geography and climate

 The total length of rivers in Lhunzhub County is 577 kilometers, mainly including Lhasa River, Laqu River, Reting River, Yunianqu River, Ululongqu River, etc. Among them, Reting River is 130 kilometers long.
-The Laqu river is 22 kilometers long.
-More than 20 rivers such as Lhasa River, Yunianqu River and Wululongqu River are seasonal rivers.
+Laqu river is 22 kilometers long.
+There are more than 20 rivers such as Lhasa River, Yunianqu River and Wululongqu River are seasonal rivers.

 Population and ethnicity

-As of 2013, the total population of Linzhou County was 70,000, of which the Tibetan population accounted for 92% of the total population, and the remaining ethnic groups include Han, Miao, and Hui.
+As of 2013, the total population of Linzhou County was 70,000, of which Tibetan population accounted for 92% of total population, and the remaining ethnic groups include Han, Miao, and Hui.